briitogabriel/FloripaMaisTec/Module1/Week9and10/API/README.md

   npm install
 ```

-Create a file ".env" into the root directory and set the variables USERNAME_PG and PASSWORD_PG according to your PostgreSQL database login
+Rename the file ".env-example" to ".env" (root directory) and set the variables according to your PostgreSQL database login and TOKEN configurations

 ```bash
   npm start